Features unique to Aetheia

 No need for the ECP to take their gaze away from the screen during the capturing of images, as the camera feed is seen in real time.
 Using a digital attachment, often displaces the focal point seen by the clinician and the sensor on the attachment, so the ECP has to take their eyes from the binoculars and look at the image on a separate screen to keep the image in focus.

 The ability to capture and store images and videos instantly, and then replay them to the patient immediately.
 This is not only time saving, compared to alternative systems, it also improves the patient experience and their perception of the care they are receiving.

 Aetheia can be used in person, as well as used remotely, meaning it is able to be used every day, in practice and by remote clinicians.
 No need for 2 different pieces of equipment or adaptors/etc.

 5 Easier learning curve

-Much quicker adaptation to Theia than with traditional slit lamp allows practitioners and clinicians to be more proficient in a much shorter time frame.
+Much quicker adaptation to Aetheia than with traditional slit lamp allows practitioners and clinicians to be more proficient in a much shorter time frame.